 Women in Africa face substantial discrimination in the transport sector, both as transport users and as transport sector employees.
 This affects their wider access to work, education and training in every sector.
+Since the onset of the COVID-19 pandemic, additional pressures on women’s mobility have further exacerbated these constraints.
 Relevant skills acquisition, at an early age, is essential if women are to break through such barriers.

 This research project, “Youth engagement and skills acquisition within Africa’s transport sector: promoting a gender agenda towards transition into meaningful work”, aims to explore and help address these challenges.
 It is funded by the Global Challenges Research Fund [GCRF] and was awarded by the UK Economic and Social Research Council [ESRC].
 The grant runs from 1st December 2018 to 30th November 2021].